AbdoAlshoki2/Git-Roaster/README.md

 Since this tool fetches data from the GitHub API, you also need a GitHub token.
 You can generate one from [GitHub](https://github.com/settings/tokens).
 Without it, the tool only works on publicly available data.

+> I recommend using your own GitHub token, since it expands the amount of API request you can made per hour, and this tool uses multiple API requests to fetch data from GitHub for a single command, also, the accessed data will be based on your token permissions since some llm providers logs the prompts.

 ```bash
 roast config --set-github-token <your-github-token>